trojrobert/trojrobert.github.io/_posts/2020-04-13-becoming-an-azure-data-scientist-associate-how-to-pass-dp-100-exam.md

 ## What free tutorials and account did I use?

-**[Microsoft Azure Free Account](https://azure.microsoft.com)** – this is a Microsoft Azure account that offers you free 12 months of popular services, about $170 - $200 credit to explore Azure for 30 days and 25+ services.
+**[Microsoft Azure Free Account](https://azure.microsoft.com)** – This is a free azure account that comes with  a 12 months validity. $200 free credit is offered for the first 30 days and more than 25 products are accessible for free afterwards.

-**[Microsoft Learn Platform Tutorial](https://docs.microsoft.com/en-us/learn/paths/build-ai-solutions-with-azure-ml-service/)** on Building AI solution with Azure Machine Learning – there are two training options offered by Microsoft for the preparation of the DP-100 exams, first is the free online training and the second is the paid instructor-led training.
+**[Microsoft Learn Platform Tutorial](https://docs.microsoft.com/en-us/learn/paths/build-ai-solutions-with-azure-ml-service/)** on Building AI solution with Azure Machine Learning – There are two training options offered by Microsoft for the preparation of the DP-100 exams, first is the free online training and the second is the paid instructor-led training.
 This is the free online training, it consists of 7 modules that require about 5 hours 19 minutes, but because you need to go through all the links in the training and understand every line of code in the practical section, it will take you more time.

-**[Pluralsight Microsoft Azure Data Scientist (DP-100)](https://www.pluralsight.com/paths/microsoft-azure-data-scientist-dp-100)** – it teaches how Azure services work together to enable various parts of the Machine Learning workflow.
+**[Pluralsight Microsoft Azure Data Scientist (DP-100)](https://www.pluralsight.com/paths/microsoft-azure-data-scientist-dp-100)** – It teaches how Azure services work together to enable various parts of the Machine Learning workflow.
 This tutorial from Pluralsight contains 25 lectures that require about 48 hours but since I have an understanding of data science workflow already I focused more on the Building and Deploying Models in Microsoft Azure section.

-**[Microsoft DP-100 Exam sample Questions on examtopics.com](https://www.examtopics.com/exams/microsoft/dp-100/view/1/)** – this website contains about 60 sample questions for free, these sample questions will help you to understand the type of questions to expect in the example.
+**[Microsoft DP-100 Exam sample Questions on examtopics.com](https://www.examtopics.com/exams/microsoft/dp-100/view/1/)** – This website contains about 60 sample questions for free, these sample questions will help you to understand the type of questions to expect in the example.

 ![Azure Data Scientist Certicate](\assets\img\uploads\dp-100-certificate.PNG)
 ## What does the DP-100 exam look like?